-It will repay you well for the slight outlay in attention and cost required to give it regular and proper lubrication, inspection at stated intervals, and such adjustments as may he indicated from time to time.
+It will repay you well for the slight outlay in attention and cost required to give it regular and proper lubrication, inspection at stated intervals, and such adjustments as may be indicated from time to time.

-Terraplane and Hudson Distributors and Dealers in your community, and practically everywhere you may drive, are prepared with equipment facilities and experienced personnel to give your car uniform, proper and complete attention in these respects at moderate prices for the materials supplied and services rendered.
-We recommend to you their expert and friendly interest in your car.
+Hudson and Essex Distributors and Dealers in your community, and practically everywhere you may drive, are prepared with equipment facilities and experienced personnel to give your car uniform, proper and complete attention in these respects at moderate prices for the materials supplied and services rendered.
+We commend to you their expert and friendly interest in your car.

-As to this manual itself, its chief purpose is to acquaint you with the means of taking the best care of your car, so that you may derive from it the full measure of operating quality and long, economical life built into it at the factory.
-Will you cooperate to the extent of reading this manual and keeping it in the locker box of your car for ready reference as needed?
+As to this manual itself, its chief purpose is to acquaint you with the means of taking the best care of your car, so that you may derive from it. the full measure of operating quality and long economical life built into it at the factory.
+Will you cooperate to the extent of reading this manual and keeping it in one of the side pockets of your car for ready reference as needed?